Zelenskyy: West needs more courage in helping Ukraine fight

-LVIV, Ukraine (NewsNation) — Ukrainian President Volodymyr Zelenskyy accused the West of lacking courage as his country fights to stave off Russia’s invasion, making an exasperated plea for fighter jets and tanks to sustain a defense in a conflict that has ground into a war of attrition.
+LVIV, Ukraine (AP) — Ukrainian President Volodymyr Zelenskyy accused the West of lacking courage as his country fights to stave off Russia’s invading troops, making an exasperated plea for fighter jets and tanks to sustain a defense in a conflict that has ground into a war of attrition.

-President Joe Biden said in a lacerating speech Saturday that Russian President Vladimir Putin could not stay in power.
-Zelenskyy lashed out at the West’s “ping-pong about who and how should hand over jets” and other weapons while Russian missile attacks kill and trap civilians.
+Speaking after U.S. President Joe Biden said in a lacerating speech that Russian President Vladimir Putin could not stay in power — words the White House immediately sought to downplay — Zelenskyy lashed out at the West’s “ping-pong about who and how should hand over jets” and other weapons while Russian missile attacks kill and trap civilians.

 “I’ve talked to the defenders of Mariupol today.
 I’m in constant contact with them.
 Their determination, heroism and firmness are astonishing,” Zelenskyy said in a video address early Sunday, referring to the besieged southern city that has suffered some of the war’s greatest deprivations and horrors.
 “If only those who have been thinking for 31 days on how to hand over dozens of jets and tanks had 1% of their courage.”

-Britain’s defense ministry said Russia’s troops looked to be trying to enclose Ukrainian forces directly facing the two separatist-held areas in the country’s east.
+Britain’s Defense Ministry said Russia’s troops looked to be trying to encircle Ukrainian forces directly facing the two separatist-held areas in the country’s east.
 That would cut the bulk of Ukraine’s military off from the rest of the country.

-Moscow claims its focus is on removing Ukraine from the entirety of the eastern Donbas region, which has been partially controlled by Russia-backed separatists since 2014.
+Moscow claims its focus is on wresting from Ukraine the entirety of the eastern Donbas region, which has been partially controlled by Russia-backed separatists since 2014.
 A high-ranking Russian military official said Friday that troops were being redirected to the east from other parts of the country.

 The leader of one of the separatist-controlled areas of Donbas said Sunday that he wants to hold a vote on joining Russia, words that could indicate a shift in Russia’s position.
 Leonid Pasechnik, the head of the self-proclaimed Luhansk People’s Republic, said it plans to hold a referendum on becoming part of Russia “in the nearest time.”